Newbattle: The current building

 At the beginning of the 18th century, the floor of a church consisted of earth, and, while the laird would erect a loft or seat, the majority of the congregation sat on stools placed upon the earthen floor.
 Although, in 1739, lofts were erected in the north and south aisles of Newbattle church, it was not until 1750 that seats were purchased and the passageways paved.

-The South wall of the Church has three traditional style stained glass windows.
-This wall also supported a Gallery and the Organ until 1937, when the Gallery was removed and the Organ re-sited.
-The large central circular window, depicting the Creation, was designed by Catherine Hamilton, the mother of the Rev J Arnott Hamilton, a minister at Newbattle from 1922 to 1952.
-The window to the left of the circular window, is a memorial to those of the Parish who served during World War II.
+The south wall of the church has three traditional style stained glass windows.
+This wall also supported a gallery and the organ until 1937, when the gallery was removed and the organ re-sited.
+The large central circular window, depicting the Creation, was designed by Catherine Hamilton, the mother of the Rev. J. Arnott Hamilton, a minister at Newbattle from 1922 to 1952.
+The window to the left of the circular window, is a memorial to those of the parish who served during World War II.
 The third window commemorates that Newbattle was the Garrison Church for the Forces personnel, in particular the Royal Army Medical Corps, stationed at the Abbey and the adjoining Camp.
 An unofficial record of those who gave of their service during the period of the Second World war and beyond, remain written on the walls just inside the door beside the organ.
 Some stationed here, some recovering from wounds and/or traumas, some from local voluntary organisations.

 Newbattle Parish Church (post 2003)

 Newbattle Parish Church remains a parish church of the Church of Scotland.
-In 2003, the boundary of Newbattle Parish (covering Newbattle, Mayfield and Easthouses) was extended to include the village of Newtongrange - effectively restoring the original parish borders of several centuries ago.
-The 18th century Newbattle church building, together with those within the communities of Newtongrange, Mayfield and Easthouses, are maintained as centres of worship by the post-2003 Newbattle Parish Church of Scotland.
+In 2003, the boundaries of the ecclesiastical parish (covering Newbattle, Mayfield, and Easthouses) were extended to include the village of Newtongrange, effectively restoring the original parish borders of several centuries ago.
+The 18th-century Newbattle church building, together with those within the communities of Newtongrange, Mayfield, and Easthouses, are maintained as centres of worship by the post-2003 Newbattle Parish Church of Scotland.
+The current minister is the Reverend Sean Swindells.